-What are the Five Levels of DWI in North Carolina?
+What Are the Five Levels of DWI in North Carolina?

 DWI sentencing is a complex system.
 North Carolina categorizes offenses by the following:

-- Aggravated level 1: 12 to 36 months in jail and up to a $10,000 fine.
+- Aggravated Level 1: 12 to 36 months in jail and up to a $10,000 fine.
 If you get probation, you must serve at least 120 days in jail and 120 days of continuous alcohol monitoring (CAM).

 - Level 3: 72 hours to 6 months in jail and up to a $1,000 fine.
 If you get probation, you must serve at least 72 hours in jail and/or at least 72 hours of community service.